microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ### -AccountId
 Specifies the ID of an account.
-You must specify the UPN of the user when authenticating with a user access token.
+You must specify the UserPrincipalName of the user when authenticating with a user access token.

 ```yaml
 Type: String